Q: How do I get started?

 To better understand their own cognitive functioning and find tools to better support themselves across their environments.

-To follow up about an official diagnosis of autism after self-identifying as autistic.
+To follow up about whether they meet official diagnostic criteria for autism after self-identifying as autistic.

 In order to aid their application for disability services.